MichalOpoka/ecfr/cfr/title-30-Mineral-Resources/chapter-VII-Office-Surface-Mining-Reclamation-Enforcement-Department-Interior/subchapter-T-Programs-Conduct-Surface-Mining-Operations-Within-Each-State/part-936-Oklahoma/section-936.30.md

 D. Submission of a performance bond does not satisfy the requirements for a Federal lease bond required by 43 CFR subpart 3474 or lessee protection bond required in addition to a performance bond, in certain circumstances, by section 715 of the Act.

-Article X: Designating Land Areas Unsuitable for All or Certain Types of Surface Coal Mining and Reclamation Operations and Activities and Valid Existing Rights and Compatibility DeterminationsA.
-Unsuitability Petitions.
+Article X: Designating Land Areas Unsuitable for All or Certain Types of Surface Coal Mining and Reclamation Operations and Activities and Valid Existing Rights and Compatibility Determinations A. Unsuitability Petitions.

 1. Authority to designate Federal lands as unsuitable for mining pursuant to a petition is reserved to the Secretary.